Chelsea news: Danny Drinkwater charged with drink-driving as court date set | Goal.com

 Drinkwater charged with drink-driving as court date set for Chelsea star

-Chelsea midfielder Danny Drinkwater has been charged with drink-driving and seen a court date set.
+Chelsea midfielder Danny Drinkwater has been charged with drink-driving and been given a date for a court appearance.

 The Sun were among the first to report that the England international had been arrested after allegedly crashing into another vehicle after leaving a party early on Monday morning.

-The crash left debris scattered all over the roadway while also flattening a fence.
+The crash allegedly left debris scattered all over the roadway while also flattening a fence.

 Drinkwater was said to have been attending a charity event in an upmarket bar called Victors prior to the collision, which it is claimed left the 29-year-old and two others in need of treatment for minor injuries.